mambainspired/100-days-of-Code/README.md

 Keeping myself honest.
 Talk is cheap.

 ## Day 6 - 2 March 2020
 Hectic day at work and then family time.

+1) Read about "Illusion of Competence".
+How you can study something and not forget.
+Create (good) vs. Understand (bad)

-Got the getKthNodeFromTheEnd implementation modified without using the size class vairbale.
+2) Got the getKthNodeFromTheEnd implementation modified without using the size class vairbale.
 ```java
 public int getKthNodeFromTheEnd(int k) throws Exception {
     if (k > 0) {